 TV and Radio Services for Canadians

-Learn about the types of broadcasters that offer a different TV services, on switching from analog to digital TV and how to change your service provider.
+Learn about the types of broadcasters that offer different TV and radio services, on switching from analog to digital TV, and how to change your TV service provider.

 The majority of Canadians who subscribe to TV services are protected by the TVSP Code.
 The Code explains your rights and the rules your provider must follow.

 Radio, TV and Cable Broadcasting Services that do and do not need a licence.

 More about local and community TV and OTA broadcasting.

 Learn about changing your phone, wireless, Internet, and TV service providers.

 Explore the different options available in Canada to view content.